 Heat oil in a deep pan over medium heat.
 Test if the oil is heated to the right temperature by dipping a wooden chopstick or skewers into the oil.
 Little bubbles will appear around the wooden chopstick if the oil is ready.

-In the video, I used seabass but if you prefer other types of fishes, I would recommend that you choose white fish like cod, grouper or bream.
+In the video, I used gilt-head bream fish but if you prefer other types of fishes, I would recommend that you choose white fish like cod, grouper or seabass.
 Fishes like salmon can be used but it has a stronger taste which may affect the overall flavour of the dish.